A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

 The foregoing characterization of $v$ resembles a numerical scheme for solving a PDE.\footnote {Our use of an iterative scheme is similar to that in \cite{kobzar}.} The essence of our analysis is that we identify the PDE and use it to estimate the regret.
-We shall show that the leading order behavior of $v$ is given by a family of solutions $u$ of the following linear parabolic equation:
+We shall show that the leading order behavior of $v$ is given by a family of solutions $u$ of the following linear heat equation with a discontinuous source term: